Divorce Mediation

 Advantages of Divorce Mediation in Florida

-Dissolving a marriage can result in contentious and sometimes even childish behavior because of miscommunication.
-Mediation offers divorcing couples a much more cordial way to discuss sensitive matters while still feeling impowered to voice their “side of the story.”
-In mediation, you are the “decision maker,” and no judge makes any choices for you.
+Dissolving a marriage can lead to contentious and sometimes even immature behavior due to miscommunication and heightened emotions.
+Mediation offers divorcing couples a more respectful and cooperative way to address sensitive issues while still feeling empowered to share their “side of the story.”
+In mediation, you remain the ultimate decision-maker, and no judge imposes outcomes on your case.
+Working alongside an experienced mediation attorney can help ensure your rights and interests remain protected throughout the process.

-Mediation doesn’t function like a trial or an arbitration.
-You don’t have to present evidence or argue that something is true because the mediator has already collected that information.
-Instead, the mediator will attempt to facilitate productive communication between you and your former spouse.
-The purpose of the mediation is to find a mutually agreed resolution to your divorce proceedings.
+Mediation does not function like a trial or arbitration.
+You are not required to present evidence or argue legal positions because the mediator has already gathered the necessary background information.
+Instead, the mediator’s role is to facilitate productive and meaningful communication between you and your former spouse.
+With guidance from a skilled mediation lawyer, the goal is to reach a mutually agreeable resolution to your divorce without prolonged litigation.

 Common Myths About Divorce Mediation